tsmith4014/tsmith4014/README.md

 I've implemented a multi-faceted CI/CD pipeline right here in my GitHub profile!
 Every day at 1AM and 1PM EST, GitHub Actions trigger a YAML configuration file.
 This file sets up an Ubuntu environment, installs Python, and resolves dependencies.
 It then runs two Python scripts: one fetches a new programming joke from JokeAPI and the other fetches a new activity suggestion from BoredAPI.
 Both updates are then reflected in this README.md, providing not only a fresh laugh but also a novel suggestion for something interesting to do every day.
 This showcases the power and flexibility of DevOps practices in real-time, making my profile more engaging and dynamic.

 **********
-⚡ AI Joke of the Day: 🤖 Hey baby I wish your name was asynchronous... ... so you'd give me a callback. 🤖
+⚡ AI Joke of the Day: 🤖 "Honey, go to the store and buy some eggs."
+"OK."
+"Oh and while you're there, get some milk."
+He never returned. 🤖
 **********
 ⚡ AI Suggestion of the Day: 🤖 🏖️ Time to relax | 👤 Grab a friend | 💰 It's free! | 👌 Super easy to do | 🎉 Learn and play a new card game 🤖
 **********